We don’t know who needs to hear this, but, it’s ok not to feel ok. Just know that things will get better.

 Turn it off

 Our brains are overwhelmed with the amount of information they have to process.
 They are constantly on, and consuming content which is creating a ‘money-focused mind’ and an overwhelmed brain.
+Dwelling on negative media, getting involved with online arguments or hate groups can also contribute to single-tracking your emotions.

 Invest in your tribe